jsonld-java/jsonld-java/README.md

 -----------------------------
 Your framework might have its own system of readers and writers, where you should register JSON-LD as a supported format.
-Remember that here the "parse" direction is opposite of above, a 'reader' in e.g. Jena will be a class that can parse JSON-LD and populate a Jena model.
+Remember that here the "parse" direction is opposite of above, a 'reader' may be a class that can parse JSON-LD and populate an RDF Graph.

 Write Tests
 -----------